breakthebull/cheat-sheet/README.md

 # Obsidian Theme Cheat Sheet

 A Cheat Sheet For Obsidian Theme-Building.
 Easy to read and follow.
 Be sure to check out [Obsidian's online documentation](https://docs.obsidian.md/Themes/App+themes/Submit+your+theme) for further explanations.

+I built this while working on my other themes and testing out various settings.
+I figured others may also find it useful. 😄